Evana Network Resources

 - Leader huddles: Church leaders have access to monthly in-person and virtual huddles that offer the space to meet new friends and mentors, network with other church leaders, and share and receive meaningful content.

-- National and regional events: Evana organizes annual pastor and spouse retreats, regional trainings on topics selected by pastors, and a bi-annual network-wide summer gathering that is one-part family conference (everyone is invited!) and one-part missions conference.
+- National and regional events: Evana organizes annual leadership retreats, regional trainings on topics selected by pastors, and a bi-annual network-wide summer gathering that is one-part family conference (everyone is invited!) and one-part missions conference.
 It’s a gathering worth attending with your family or closest friends!

 - Leadership coaching: Evana regional pastors and coaches work closely with church leadership teams to develop ‘leadership pipelines’ within congregations.
 ‘How can we equip and release the church to fulfill their calling?’
 It’s an important question for church leaders and we love working closely with congregations to help answer it.